MicroServiceArchitectureRecovery/MiSAR-Parser-and-Model-Transformation/README.md

 This repository provides:

 - the **MiSAR All-in-One launcher** (`MiSAR.py`);
-- the **MiSAR Parser** and language-specific analysis logic;
+- the **MiSAR Parser** which provides the static analysis of the language and platform specific technologies and generates the PSM.
-- PSM generation and validation;
-- transformation metamodels and QVTo resources;
+-  metamodels and QVTo resources, which transform a PSM model into a PIM.
 - the maintained MiSAR documentation source;
 - automated tests and supporting release configuration.